kevinxu48/Data-410-Project-4/index.md

 # Comparison of Repeated Boosting Algorithms With LightGBM
 ## Data and Feature Selection
 For this project we will again be using the concrete strength dataset, and to select the features.
-However in project 3 we used dimensionality reduction, specifically PCA, to reduce the number of features.
-In this project, we will be using Lasso (L1) Regularization for the purposes of feature selection.
+In project 3 we used dimensionality reduction, specifically PCA, to reduce the number of features.
+However, in this project we will be using Lasso (L1) Regularization for the purposes of feature selection.
 We can use the sklearn Lasso regularization and the Pipeline objects, which allows us to scale the data in advanced

 ```